 “I am very excited about being at IAPMO and the opportunity to compete in the marketplace,” Mr. Beck said.
 “Competition makes everyone better — it’s the American way.”

 Mr. Beck holds a BSME from the University of Alabama and is a Registered Professional Engineer in the states of Alabama, California and Georgia.
 He has certification by ICC as a Master Code Professional (MCP), Certified Building Official (CBO), and by the state of Florida as a Building Official and Plan Examiner.

 Brian Gerber, P.E. is the Vice President of Technical Operations - Uniform Evaluation Service.

-Brian has nearly 40 years of engineering experience, encompassing building construction from inspection to design to standards writing.
+Brian has over 40 years of engineering experience, encompassing building construction from inspection to design to standards writing.
 This background gives him an unusually broad base of skills with which to understand manufacturers’ needs and the objective of maintaining public safety.
 As technical director, he works with clients to create an identity in the field of code compliance.
 These clients run the gamut from small start-ups to Fortune 100 conglomerates.

 Barry A. Johnson, P.E. is a Director at Uniform Evaluation Services.

 Johnson brings more than 30 years of technical experience in design and construction as a civil/structural engineer.
-He spent the past 23 years with ICC, working in both technical services and evaluation services.
+He spent 23 years with ICC, working in both technical services and evaluation services.
 He served most recently as senior staff engineer, launching a building products listing program in addition to working on deck, guardrail, and exterior wall cladding evaluation reports and reviewing reports to the Florida building codes.

 “I am excited to be part of the Uniform ES team and looking forward to continuing my relationships within the building community,” Johnson said.
 “It has always been rewarding to help manufacturers gain a wider entry into the marketplace and to work with the building safety and design professionals to make their jobs easier.”